 After the three-week program, there are a limited number of spaces for 5-week internship positions with AMOS.

+For 2020, the internship application process is now closed.
 All interns are required to attend the Global Health Practicum.
 Interns work alongside AMOS primary health care program staff and experience how working from community strengths and facilitating community empowerment can improve health outcomes in Nicaragua.
-For more information on how you can get involved in the Global Health Practicum and Internships, please contact our Volunteer team at firstname.lastname@example.org.